Cover Natasha Moor of Natasha Moor Cosmetics (Photo: Instagram/@natashamoorcosmetics)

 From empowering women to supporting marginalised communities, these beauty brands owned by Asian women are going beyond the beauty business to make an impact in the larger community

-From supporting marginalised communities to ensuring the creation of environmentally conscious products, these five beauty brands, founded by Asian female entrepreneurs, have not only made waves in the world of make-up and skincare, but have also created positive impact through their work.
+From supporting marginalised communities to ensuring the creation of environmentally conscious products, these are seven beauty brands founded by Asian female entrepreneurs, which have not only made waves in the world of make-up and skincare, but have also created a positive impact through their work.

 Tatler Asia